FascodeNet/alterlinux/docs/en/BUILD.md

  Specify output destination directory | -o [dir] Specify working directory | -w [dir]

-##### Note

-All options described after the channel name are ignored.
-Be sure to put the option before the channel name.

 #### An example

 Do this to build under the following conditions.